dagfinndybvig/Adventure/README.md

 # Adventure
 Castle Kotlin
-An experiment to learn Kotlin
+- an exercise to learn Kotlin